Nurbanu Sultan

 Sultan Selim II and Nurbanu Sultan

-You can find many articles about Nurbanu Sultan on the internet.
-However, if you study or you are just interested in this fascinating part of Ottoman history, hopefully this post will help you better understand Nurbanu’s life seen through her legacy in modern-day Istanbul.
+You can find many articles about Nurbanu Sultan online.
+However, whether you study Ottoman history or simply find this era fascinating, I hope this posts helps you better understand Nurbanu’s life through the legacy she left in modern-day Istanbul.

-With these structures in her name, she will be remembered forever or, at least, for as long as these structures exist.
+With these structures bearing her name, she will be remembered for generations or, at least, for as long as these monuments stand.

 Back to Turkey